khilnani/spidey.py/README.md

 # badspider.py

-> A quickly coded web spider, useful for recursive API downloads.
+> Web spiders are usually disliked by websites, but useful for recursive API/page downloads for offline analysis.

 ## Installation